-Bhadra Wildlife Sanctuary and National park in India
+All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 The Bhadra Wildlife Sanctuary and National Park Tiger Reserve are named after the Bhadra River, which flows within the forest.
 This wildlife forest on the Western Ghats has everything from tigers to gorgeous birds.
 This forest shares a border with Karnataka’s Chikmagalur and Shimoga districts.

-This guide will discuss the Timings, Stay, Animals, entry fee, how to reach, and the best time to visit Bhadra Wildlife Sanctuary in Karnataka.
+This guide will discuss the timings, stay, animals, entry fee, how to reach it, and the best time to visit Bhadra Wildlife Sanctuary in Karnataka.

-Muthodi and Lakkavalli are the two main regions that fall in this Sanctuary.
-This Indian forest first received sanctuary status in 1951 from the Mysore Government as the Jagara Valley Wildlife Sanctuary, and it was later reconstituted and renamed Bhadra Wildlife Sanctuary in 1974.
+Muthodi and Lakkavalli are the two main regions that fall within this Sanctuary.
+This Indian forest first received sanctuary status from the Mysore Government in 1951 as the Jagara Valley Wildlife Sanctuary, and it was later reconstituted and renamed Bhadra Wildlife Sanctuary in 1974.
 Thus, Bhadra Wildlife Sanctuary is also known as Muthodi Forest.

 Bhadra Wildlife Sanctuary and National Park in India